district10/blog/_pages/notes.md

 It is possible to use (with some utility software) one same key both as a normal key and as a modifier.

 For example, you can use the space bar both as a normal Space bar and as a Shift.
 Intuitively, it'll be a Space when you want a whitespace, and a Shift when you want it to act as a shift.
 I.e. when you simply press and release it, it is the usual space, but when you press other keys, say X, Y and Z, while holding down the space, then they will be treated as ⇧ Shift plus X, Y and Z.

-The above example is known as "SandS", standing for "Space and Shift" in Japan.[1]
-But any number of any combinations are possible.[2]
+The above example is known as "SandS", standing for **"Space and Shift"** in Japan.
+But any number of any combinations are possible.

-To press shift+space in the previous example, you need in addition to a space/shift dual role key, one of (a) another space/shift key, (b) a usual shift, or (c) a usual space key.
+To press <kbd>shift+space</kbd> in the previous example, you need in addition to a space/shift dual role key, one of (a) another space/shift key, (b) a usual shift, or (c) a usual space key.

 #. 动机与信心原则
 #. 时间分配原则